ghbooth12/voila/_frontend/03_my_time.md

 modal-id: my_time
 title: My Time
 thumbnail-path: "assets/img/frontend/my_time.png"
-labels: [AngularJS, Firebase]
+labels: [AngularJS, Firebase, Buzz JavaScript library]
-short-description: A time-management system based on the Pomodoro technique using AngularJS and Firebase.
+short-description: My Time is a time-management system based on the Pomodoro technique using AngularJS and Firebase.
+With Pomodoro technique, users time their work in 25-minute intervals, with five-minute breaks in between.
+Users can record completed tasks and view a history of the tasks.
 ---

 {:.center}